clockworkengineer/DifferenceEngine/readme.md

 # Boost #

 So that as much of the engine as possible is portable across platforms any functionality that cannot be provided by the C++ STL uses the boost set of library APis.
 The two main areas that this is used in are the [file-system](http://www.boost.org/doc/libs/1_62_0/libs/filesystem/doc/index.htm) and [parameter parsing](http://www.boost.org/doc/libs/1_62_0/libs/parameter/doc/html/index.html).Unfortunately the boost file-system does not provide any file watching functionality so for the inaugural version as mentioned earlier  inotify is used.
+Note: The task class no longer uses boost and the only reliance on it is in the main program and the task action functions.

 # Task Class #

 The core for the file processing engine is provided by the FPE_Task class whose constructor takes five arguments, the task name (std::string), the folder to be watched (std::string), an integer specifying the watch depth (-1=all,0=just watch folder,1=next level down etc.) a pointer to a task action function that is called for each file that is copied/moved into the watch folder hierarchy and a pointer to data that may be needed by the action function.

-The engine comes with three built in variants of this function, a file copy, file handbrake encoder an a run shell script (any new function should adhere to these functions template).
+The engine comes with three built in variants of the task action function, a file copy, file handbrake encoder and a run shell script (any new function should adhere to these functions template).
 To start watching/processing files call this classes monitor function; the code within FPE.cpp creates a separate thread for this but it can be run in the main programs thread by just calling task.monitor() without any thread creation wrappper code.

 At the center of the class is an event loop which waits for inotify events and performs processing according to what type of event.
 If its a new folder that has appeared then a new watch is added for it, if a folder has disappeared then the watch for it is removed.
 Note that it is possible for a watch to be removed for a directory only to be recreated if it is moved within the hierarchy.
 The last type of event is for normal files that have been created; these are just sent to be processed by the user defined function passed in on creation.

-Here is a good time to mention that the FPE_Task class has a separate worker thread which is created to handle files to be processed.
-The reason for this is that if the processing required is intensive as in handbrake video conversion then having this done on the same thread can cause the inotify event queue to stall.
+The FPE_Task class has a separate worker thread which is created to handle files to be processed.
+The reason for this being is that if the processing required is intensive as in handbrake video conversion then having this done on the same thread can cause the inotify event queue to stall.
 Any files to be processed are added to a queue which the worker thread then takes off to process.
-Access to this queue is controlled by a lock guard mutex so that no race type conditions should arise.
+Access to this queue is controlled by a mutex and a conditional variable which waits in the worker thread until a file is queued and a notify sent by the monitor.

 It should be noted that a basic shutdown protocol is provided to close down any threads that the task class uses by calling task.stop().
 This just sets an internal atomic boolean called bDoWork to false so that both the internal loops stop and the functions exit gracefully and so do the threads.
 This is just to give some control over thread termination which the C++ STL doesn't really provide well in a subtle manner anyways.
+The shutdown can be actuated by either deleting the watch folder or by specifying a kill count in the optional task options parameter that can be passed in the classes constructor.

 # File Copy Task Function #

-This function takes the file name and path passed as parameters and copies the combination file source  to  the the specified destination (--destination).
+This function takes the file passed in as a parameter and copies the it to  the the specified destination (--destination).
 It does this with the aid of boost file system API's.
 Note that any directories that need to be created in the destination tree for the source path specified are done by BOOST function create_directories().

 # Handbrake Video Conversion Task Function #

-This function takes the file name and path passed as parameters and creates a command to process the file into an ".mp4" file using handbrake.
+This function takes takes the file passed in as a parameter and creates a command to process the file into an ".mp4" file using handbrake.
 Please note that this command has a hard encoded path to my installation of handbrake and should be changed according to the target.
-The command is passed to a function called **runCommand** that packs the command string into an argv[] that is further passed onto execvp() for execution.
+The command is passed to a function called **runCommand** whic packs the command string into an argv[] that is  passed onto execvp() for execution.
 Before this a fork is performed and a wait is done for the forked process to exit and its status returned.

 # Shell command Task Function #